microsoft/WSL-DistroLauncher/README.md

 <img src="https://github.com/sirredbeard/WLinux/blob/master/DistroLauncher-Appx/Assets/large%20logo.scale-100.png" height=15% width=15%>

-A Linux distribution optimized for WSL based on Debian stable.
+A Linux® distribution optimized for WSL based on Debian® stable.

-## Features Overview
+## Features

-- Optimized for use with Windows Subsystem for Linux (WSL) on Windows 10.
+- Optimized for use with Windows® Subsystem for Linux (WSL) on Windows 10.
 - Out-of-the-box support for external Windows X clients, such as [X410](https://www.microsoft.com/store/productId/9NLP712ZMN9Q).
-- Popular programming tools, including git and python3, pre-installed.
-Additional packages can be easily installed via the apt package management system from expansive Debian repos.
+- Popular programming tools, including git and python3, are pre-installed.
+Additional packages can be easily installed via the apt package management system from the expansive Debian repos.
 - Ships with useful utilities for running Linux on WSL installable with one command.
-- A handful of unnecessary packages, such as systemd, have been removed from WLinux to improve stability and security.
+- A handful of unnecessary packages, such as systemd, have been removed to improve stability and security.
 - Scripts to easily install the following popular applications:
     - Visual Studio Code `$ sudo /opt/installcode.sh`
     - Google Chrome `$ sudo /opt/installchrome.sh`